Murder of Kaylee Sawyer: Murder

-Sawyer disappeared in the early morning hours of July 24, 2016.
+Sawyer disappeared early in the morning of July 24, 2016.
 She had just returned from a bachelorette party when she got into an argument with her boyfriend, Camron Reimhofer, and left their shared apartment again to take a walk alone.
-Reimhofer attempted texting Sawyer minutes later, but she did not want to talk.
-Her last text to him was about her phone dying and saying goodbye.
+Reimhofer attempted texting Sawyer, but she did not want to talk and sent a final text saying that her phone was running out of battery.

-Sometime after, Sawyer ended up in the back of security officer Edwin Lara's car.
-He drove Sawyer to a remote parking lot on campus, where he raped and murdered her.
+Sometime after, Sawyer got into the car of a campus security officer named Edwin Lara.
+He took Sawyer to a parking lot in an isolated part of the campus, where he raped and murdered her.

-Two days later, a woman's body matching Sawyer's description was found off Highway 126 near milepost 100 in the Dry Creek area of Redmond, Oregon.
-Police later confirmed it was Sawyer.
-Her cause of death was ruled as blunt force trauma.
+Two days later, her body was found off Highway 126 near milepost 100 in the Dry Creek area of Redmond, Oregon.
+Her death was found to have been caused by blunt force trauma.

-Crime Spree
+Crime spree

 The day after Sawyer's murder, Lara fled to Salem, Oregon where he carjacked and kidnapped a young woman at gun point.
 Lara told his victim he was a police officer and showed her news reports about what he had done to Kaylee Sawyer.
 He then forced her to travel with him to California.
 Along the way, Lara decided to stop at a hotel in Cottage Grove, Oregon.
-Inside the hotel room, Lara handcuffed his victim, forced her to take sleeping pills, and made a series of physical advances leading her to believe he sexually assault her.
+Inside the hotel room, Lara handcuffed his victim, forced her to take sleeping pills, and made a series of physical advances leading her to believe he sexually assaulted her.

 A short while later, growing concerned that law enforcement was nearing his location, Lara left the hotel with his victim and continued traveling toward California.
 At some point during the drive, Lara sought to change vehicles to avoid detection and stopped at two rest areas looking for another vehicle to steal.

 In the early morning hours on July 26, 2016, Lara stopped at a motel in Yreka, California where he spotted an elderly man near his vehicle.
 Lara parked, grabbed his kidnapping victim by the hand and approached the man.
 With his gun visible, Lara told the man that he needed his vehicle.
-When the man wouldn't comply, Lara shot him in the abdomen.
+When the man would not comply, Lara shot him in the abdomen.
 At this point, Lara's victim pleaded with him to let her go, but he again grabbed her hand and forced her to flee with him by foot to a nearby gas station.

 At the gas station, Lara found his next victims, two young men and their elderly grandmother, sitting inside a vehicle.
 After threatening to shoot them, Lara entered their vehicle with his kidnapping victim and forced them to drive off.
 During the drive, Lara confessed to his victims that he had an "urge to kill" and had already murdered a young woman in Bend and shot a man in Yreka.
 Lara eventually dropped his three California victims on the side of the road, again threatened to kill them and continued driving southbound with his Oregon victim.
 Soon after, California law enforcement caught up with Lara and arrested him.